ndrezn/wikipedia-pic-of-the-day/README.md

 ```
 **To run with Docker (scheduled)**

-Build the container
+Build the container.
 ```
 docker build -t wiki-bot .
 ```
-Run the container in detached mode
+Run the container in detached mode.
 ```
 docker run --env-file .env -d wiki-bot
 ```